leahmaryann/debt_collection_classifier/README.md

 ## Project Overview

-This project builds an NLP-based classification system to analyse customer messages in a debt collection environment and predict the customer’s intent.
+Built an NLP-based classification system to analyse customer messages in a debt collection environment and predict the customer’s intent.
 The solution combines text preprocessing, sequence modelling using LSTM neural networks, hyperparameter tuning, and a rule-based routing system to automate decision-making.

 The model classifies messages into predefined categories and routes them to the appropriate action or team, with a confidence-based fallback to human agents when predictions are uncertain.